Northern side of the Pečina Hill.

 |OCT-1917||Italians withdrew to the Piava River after a successful German-Austrian breakthrough.|

-Jama Pečinka (Pecina Cave) is located on the northern side of Pečina Hill.
+Jama Pečinka (Pecina Cave) is located on the northern side of Pečina Hill (308 m asl).
 The Italians called the hill the eye of the Karst, because it is in an extremely important strategic position.
 During World War I the cave was developed as a part of the defensive system by the Austro-Hungarian army.
 An artificial passage was dug through the ceiling to the top of the hill, where an observation post was established with a searchlight.
-It was also used as a shelter for soldiers.
+It was also used as a shelter for soldiers, it was equipped with bunks for soldiers and cabins for officers.
 The cave was captured by the Italian army on 01-NOV-1916.
 They settled the artillery command of the 21st Division in the cavern, and used it for the same purposes as the Austrians, as an outlook and a shelter for soldiers.
 But in OCT-1917 after a successful German-Austrian breakthrough they were forced to withdraw.

 During World War II it was used as a hideout by the partisans.